If you are thinking about going into business for yourself in the United States, there are five primary ways you can do that:

 "If I may," says the attorney next, "cockroaches are one of the oldest and lowest forms of life.
 They can run up to three miles in an hour.
 The American Cockroach has shown an attraction to alcohol.
 And a cockroach can live for a week without its head."

 "How does that help?" says the bartender.
-"All you did was recite some obscure facts about cockroaches–most of which also apply to attorneys."
+"All you did was recite some obscure facts about cockroaches–some of which also apply to attorneys."

 Finally, the programmer grabs a marker and scrawls a message on a piece of cardboard and hangs it over the bar.